 The San Juan Islands are known for being a paradise.
 A paradise.

-Rock climbing for the outdoors and coffee shops, art shops filled with pottery and artworks for indoors is just what I need.
+Rock climbing for the outdoors and coffee shops, art shops filled with pottery, and indoor artworks are just what I need.
 Thanks, Fayetteville

 Last on this list but not the trip.
 Jackson hole is way cooler than it sounds.
 I'm in it for the rough outdoors and the 5-star luxury hotels they have.